Elo-Mary/Small_Automatic_Irrigation_System/README.en.md

 - A higher light reading means the environment is darker.
 - A lower water level reading means there is less water in the tank.

-Core thresholds are defined near the top of `template.ino`:
+Core thresholds are defined near the top of `SmallAutomaticIrrigationSystem.ino`:

 | Constant                 | Purpose                                 |
 | ------------------------ | --------------------------------------- |